marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * looked quite comfortable; had a fleet-manager

 ### summarum
-* only packaages in case of technician
+* only packages in case of technician
-* partition swap and OSTree: both failsafe, both work very well; don't have to think about oartitioning in advance (more flexibility)
+* partition swap and OSTree: both failsafe, both work very well; don't have to think about partitioning in advance (more flexibility)
 * container: fleetmanagement is helpful: good for separation between teams; also good for small companies
-* why was reboot required for the OSTree-hardlinks-change? boot into the new system; usualy keep the previous version, but also thousand versions cn be left; cleanup has to happen manually
+* why was reboot required for the OSTree-hardlinks-change? boot into the new system; usually keep the previous version, but also thousand versions can be left; cleanup has to happen manually
 * for uboot also some kind of partition swapping is possible, but unfortunately not all eMMC support this
 * looks like OSTree just replaces the whole file; no diff on file (but maybe possible with squashfs)